 Individuals with achromatopsia often show mild to moderate changes in the macula area of the retina.
 However, especially early in the disease there may be no obvious changes in the appearance of the retina.
 Individuals with achromatopsia often have a pendular oscillating movement of the eyes called nystagmus.
 Symptoms of achromatopsia do not worsen over time and do not typically lead to blindness.
 Researchers have discovered several genes that may cause achromatopsia, however the CNGB3 is known to cause approximately 50% of known cases.

-As referenced above, individuals suffering from either one of these low vision disorders may benefit from using Ocutech bioptic telescopes to regain some degree of their loss of vision.
+As referenced above, individuals with either of these low vision disorders may benefit from using Ocutech bioptic telescopes to regain a significant amount of their ability to see clearly.

 How Ocutech Bioptics Make a Big Difference for Individuals With Low Vision